CSCfi/csc-user-guide/docs/apps/python.md

    * [joblib](https://joblib.readthedocs.io/en/latest/)
    * [dask](https://docs.dask.org)

-`multiprocessing` package is likely easiest to use and in inlcuded in all Python installations by default. `joblib` provides some more flexibility. `multiprocessing` and `joblib` are suitable for one node (max 40 cores). `dask` is the most versatile has several optins for parallelization, the examples here include both single-node (max 40 cores) and multi-node example.
+`multiprocessing` package is likely easiest to use and in included in all Python installations by default. `joblib` provides some more flexibility. `multiprocessing` and `joblib` are suitable for one node (max 40 cores). `dask` is the most versatile has several optins for parallelization, the examples here include both single-node (max 40 cores) and multi-node example.

 [Examples for using the different options with Puhti.](https://github.com/csc-training/geocomputing/tree/master/python/puhti)